clojusc/clojure-protobuf/resources/docs/1200-tutorial.md

 # Tutorial: Protocol Buffer Basics

-*Note: The majority of the content for this tutorial was taken from the [official Google protobuf Java tutorial][java-tut], with additions, removals, and other changes.*
+*Note: The content for this tutorial was taken from the [official Google protobuf Java tutorial][java-tut].*

 ## Introduction